 Joint fact-finding can be used whenever parties are likely to disagree over technical matters at the heart of a negotiation.
 Susskind maps out a typical joint fact-finding process in his book Good for You, Great for Me: Finding the Trading Zone and Winning at Win-Win Negotiation (PublicAffairs, 2014).

-Entrepreneurial negotiations are rife with uncertainty about how an innovation will perform in the future.
+Entrepreneurial negotiations are rife with challenging conversations about how an innovation will perform in the future.
 “The usual argument in favor of something innovative is that no one has ever tried it before,” says Susskind.
 “The argument against it is also that no one has ever tried it before.”

 This uncertainty can cause entrepreneurs and their potential partners to reach very different predictions regarding how quickly an innovation will generate a user base, turn a profit (if at all), secure a subsequent round of funding, and so on.
 Disagreements over whose vision of the future is correct can lead parties in an entrepreneurial negotiation to unsatisfying compromise deals or impasse.